Pritchad25/ALX_WebStack/README.md

 ## Learning Objectives <a name="learning-objectives"></a>
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
--How to use pure NodeJs to build a fully fledged web app without any libraries or frameworks -Understand how to structure and organize your code in order to maintain it as your application grows -Be able to write tests for your functions/modules written in NodeJS -Have knowledge on how to deploy your application on platforms like Heroku
+- How to use pure NodeJs to build a fully fledged web app without any libraries or frameworks
+- Understand how to structure and organize your code in order to maintain it as your application grows
+- Be able to write tests for your functions/modules written in NodeJS
+- Have knowledge on how to deploy your application on platforms like Heroku

 ## Requirements <a name="requirements"></a>
--Code Editors: `Vi, Vim, Emacs, VS Code`
+- Code Editors: `Vi, Vim, Emacs, VS Code`
--Node Js version 20 or higher
+- Node Js version 20 or higher
--JavaScript Programming skills
+- JavaScript Programming skills
--Basic understanding of HTTP Protocol (Optional)
+- Basic understanding of HTTP Protocol (Optional)

 ## Getting Started <a name="getting-started"></a>
 To get started with this project, do the following: